dotnet/orleans-docs/src/docs/grains/observers.md

 var friend = GrainClient.GrainFactory.GetGrain<IHello>(0);
 Chat c = new Chat();

-//Create a reference for chat usable for subscribing to the observable grain. var obj = await GrainClient.GrainFactory.CreateObjectReference<IChat>(c);
+//Create a reference for chat, usable for subscribing to the observable grain. var obj = await GrainClient.GrainFactory.CreateObjectReference<IChat>(c);
 //Subscribe the instance to receive messages. await friend.Subscribe(obj);